 “You’re familiar with the proverb, “Don’t judge a book by its cover”?”

 On Amazon, where your book cover serves as the front face of your offering, it doesn’t really apply.
 Your work could flourish greatly if you get it right.
 You can choose from a variety of book cover styles and iterations provided by each designer.
 You’ll spend more money with more iterations.

 Your chosen book format will also affect the final prices.
 Designing print book covers is a little more challenging than designing eBook covers.

 After editing, formatting and illustrating your book.
-You’re 3 steps closer to self-publishing your book on Amazon or any other platform you prefer.
+You’re three steps closer to self-publishing your book on Amazon or any other platform you prefer.
 It is time to decide whether you would only like to present the book digitally or print in a hard form as well.

 Other questions apart from the mode you will self-publish your book in are:

-Should you print on demand, or in bulk?
+Should you print on demand or in bulk?
 Which printing company and distribution channels should you use?
 How will you select your ISBN?

-E-books have established themselves as a pillar of the publishing sector during the past few years.
+E-Books have established themselves as a pillar of the publishing sector during the past few years.
 But contrary to expectations, the rise of e-books has not resulted in the death of printed books.